MultimodalNeuroimagingLab/ERDetect/README.md

 ## Usage

-To launch an instance of the container and analyse some data in BIDS format, type:
+To launch an instance of the container and analyse data in BIDS format, type:

 ```
-$ docker run bids/N1Detect bids_dir output_dir [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
+$ docker run multimodalneuro/n1detect bids_dir output_dir [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
 ```
 For example, to run an analysis, type: